-The group's risk strategy and business strategy are updated annually and, after having been thoroughly discussed with the Supervisory Board, are approved by the Management of ProCredit Holding.
-While the business strategy lists the objectives of the group for all material business activities and regions of operation and presents measures to be taken to achieve them, the group risk strategy addresses the material risks arising from the implementation of business strategy and defines the objectives and measures of risk management.
-The risk strategy is broken down into strategies for all material risks and business activities in the group.
+The group's risk strategy and business strategy are updated annually and are approved by the Management of ProCredit Holding following discussions with the Supervisory Board.
+While the business strategy lists the objectives of the group for all material business activities and regions of operation and presents measures to be taken to achieve them, the group risk strategy addresses the material risks arising from the implementation of the business strategy and defines the objectives and measures of risk management.
+The risk strategy is broken down into strategies for all material risks in the group.
 These are described in greater detail in the following sections.